deepakrajpurushothaman/deepakrajpurushothaman/README.md

 ## About me :man:

-I am someone who is Constantly  looking for problems to solve.
-The number of problems I can solve depends on the number of problems I can find.
-If I find one I start working on it.
+I am someone who is constantly  looking for problems to solve.
 I have expertise in building functional and safe functions for automated driving and electric vehicle.
-Extremely motivated to develop my skills and grow personally and professionally.
+Extremely motivated to transform way we live, way we work and way we MOVE.
 I am confident in my ability to dream of interesting ideas and bring them to reality.

 ## Areas of Research :computer: